Interview with Donna Roe Daniell, Author of A Midlife Voyage to Transformation

 I put writing into my schedule as 2 3hour blocks at least 2 times a week.

-What genres do you write and why?
+What genres do you

 I would like to write a guidebook or self-help book for women in midlife or a companion to my memoir.
 I would like to write fiction for children and adult fiction as well.
 I need to get started on these projects.